Agency and Temp Workers

 - apprentices aged 19 or over, within in the first year of their apprenticeship.

-Apprentices aged over 19 who have been in their role for over a year are entitled to the regular National Minimum Wage for their age group, being treated like a regular employee in this regard.
+Apprentices aged over 19 who have been in their role for over a year are entitled to the regular National Minimum Wage for their age group, being treated like regular employees in this regard.

 Minimum wages for agricultural workers may differ.